KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 What skills are required for a Kylo-based Data Lake implementation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many organizations have found implementing big data solutions on the Hadoop stack is a complex endeavor.
+Many organizations have found implementing big data solutions on the Hadoop stack to be a complex endeavor.
 Big data technologies are heavily oriented to software engineering and system
-administrators.
-Organizations with deep engineering capabilities still struggle to staff teams with big data implementation experience.
+administrators, and even organizations with deep engineering capabilities struggle to staff teams with big data implementation experience.
 This leads to multi-year implementation efforts that
 unfortunately can lead to data swamps and fail to produce business value.
 Furthermore, the business-user is often overlooked in features available for in-house data lake solutions.

 Kylo attempts to change all this by providing out-of-the-box features and patterns critical to enterprise-class Data Lake.
 Kylo provides IT a framework for delivering
 powerful pipelines as templates and enable user self-service to create feeds from these data processing patterns.
 Kylo provides essential Operations capabilities around monitoring feeds,